august-sosick-ENSF/BTMA417OilPricesANDMentalHealth/README.md

 # BTMA417OilPricesANDMentalHealth

 An R project relating the price of crude oil in alberta to albertians search terms (to understand whether oil prices are correlated with Albertans searching negative terms).
+See PDF for full report.

 Code avaliable to any with the exception of U of C students.
 I am not responsible for your academic misconduct if you re-use my code.